ramalho/modernoopy/examples/8queens/README.md

 sys	0m0.040s
 ```

-In the example above, 100% of the attempts with 10 Queens were succesful, but for 20 Queens the success rate was 74.8% — meaning that 25.2% of the calls hit Python's recursion limit before completing.
+In the example above, 100% of the attempts with 10 Queens were succesful, but for 20 Queens the success rate was 74.8% — meaning that 25.2% of the calls hit Python's recursion limit and did not complete.

 The table below shows results for 5 runs of `drive_random_queens.py`, demonstrating that most of the time `random_queens_and_guard.py` can solve for 10 Queens, but sometimes it fails.